dev-darrell/dev-darrell/README.md

 ### Hi there 👋🏽👋🏽

-I'm Darrell Medeyinlo, a certified junior Android developer.
+I'm Adebowale Medeyinlo, a certified junior Android developer.

 I'm currently learning more about _Algorithms & Data structures_, _Custom Views_ and _Dependency Injection._